AdobeDocs/experience-manager-64.en/help/communities/demo-mongo.md

 To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, as well as view the UGC in MongoDB and Solr:

-1. on the publish instance, browse to the [Community Components Guide](http://localhost:4503/content/community-components/en/comments.html) page and select the Comments component.
+1. On the publish instance, browse to the [Community Components Guide](http://localhost:4503/content/community-components/en/comments.html) page and select the Comments component.
-1. sign in to post a comment:
+1. Sign in to post a comment:
-1. enter text in the comment text entry box and click **Post**
+1. Enter text in the comment text entry box and click **Post**

    ![chlimage_1-191](assets/chlimage_1-191.png)